kevn/kevn.github.io/_posts/2007-08-26-how-to-obtain-the-ip-address-of-the-current-user.markdown

   date_gmt: !binary |-
     MjAxNC0wOS0xMyAyMjo1NTo0NiAtMDcwMA==
   content: !
 "That is a great tip especially to those new to the blogosphere.\r\nSimple
-    but very accurate informationâ€¦ Thank you for \r\nsharing this one.
+    but very accurate information" Thank you for \r\nsharing this one.
 A must read post!\r\n\r\nFor an incredible review please checkout \r\nthis page ... <a href=\"https://www.youtube.com/watch?v=nWTv_GRU8sQ\" rel=\"nofollow\">nail art gel</a>"
 - id: 225787